Nicholas Syfret QC

 Nick graduated in 1976 and, after two years working for DRUM Magazine in South Africa, was called to the Bar in 1979.
 He undertook his pupillage at 6 King’s Bench Walk (subsequently 1 Serjeants Inn), and practised from those chambers until 1993 when he moved to 13KBW becoming their Head of Chambers in 2011.
 He joined Cornwall Street Barristers in 2014.

-Nick became a Silk in 2008 for his expertise in Crime having both prosecuted and defended at the highest level.
 He is a specialist expert in cases involving death or serious injury by dangerous or careless driving.